thfai2000/taichi-orm/docs/guide/concepts/query-builder.md

 # Query Builder

 Taichi Query Builder doesn't like `Knex.QueryBuilder`.
 It is more high-level in usage because it use the defined `Schema` and `Property` to build Query.
 It means that the actual table names and actual field names are abstracted and taken care by ORM.
-Besides, the `ComputeFunction` can be used in building your Query.
+Besides, the `ComputeValueGetterDefinition` can be used in building your Query.

 The `DatabaseContext` provides several kinds of `Query Builder` for querying, creating, updating and deleting data:
 - Scalar